cardocha/soundpiot/README.md

 https://addons.mozilla.org/en-US/firefox/addon/soundpiot/

 ## Getting Started
-Edit the source from any text editor, is just html, css and plain js.
+Edit the source from any text editor,it is just html, css and plain js.

 ### Prerequisites